gabornovak/MovieApp/README.md

 ### Plugin

 The Plugin is responsible to solve a (usually) simple problem.
-This problem is always a system dependent problem ( otherwise it would be in the logic part).
+This problem is always a system dependent problem.

 ___